gustapinto/go-transactional-outbox/README.md

-# go-transactional-outbox
+# Go Transactional Outbox

-A implementation of the transactional outbox messasing pattern using Go, Kafka and Postgres
+A implementation of the [transactional outbox messasing pattern](https://microservices.io/patterns/data/transactional-outbox.html) using Go, Kafka and Postgres